The best Sony portrait lenses

 |

-The Sigma 50mm f/1.4 DG DN Art is a good alternative to the famous (and much more expensive) Sony 50mm f/1.4 GM FE.
+The Sigma 50mm f/1.4 DG DN Art is a good alternative to the well-known and much more expensive Sony 50mm f/1.4 GM FE.
 It also competes with the Samyang 50mm f/1.4 AF II, which is slightly inferior but more affordable.
-Its relatively decent weight and dimensions make it a good compromise between the Sony f/1.4 and f/1.2, while offering good optical performance.
+Its reasonable weight and dimensions make it a good compromise between the Sony f/1.4 and f/1.2, while offering good optical performance.

 The optical formula consists of 14 elements in 11 groups, including three aspherical lenses and an SLD element to limit chromatic aberrations.
-The lens is also weather sealed for use in the most extreme conditions.
-Although there is no optical stabilisation, the autofocus is fast, accurate and silent.
+The lens is also weather sealed for more demanding shooting conditions.
+Although there is no optical stabilization, the autofocus is fast, accurate and silent.
 In terms of results, sharpness in the center is remarkable from f/1.4, while the edges are already very good.
-In order to improve uniformity, it is best to close the aperture to f/2.
+To improve consistency, it is best to close the aperture to f/2.
 There are still some imperfections, such as pronounced vignetting and chromatic aberrations that become visible in extreme conditions.
 Bokeh is soft and natural, and backgrounds are beautifully rendered.

 In conclusion, the 50mm f/1.4 DG DN Art is a premium lens that offers good value for money.
-Between its meticulous construction, exceptional sharpness and fast autofocus, it scores high.
-I recommend it if you want to avoid breaking the bank with the Sony 50mm f/1.4 and f/1.2 (both much more expensive).
+Between its meticulous construction, exceptional sharpness and fast autofocus, it makes a strong impression.
+I recommend it if you want to avoid spending as much with the Sony 50mm f/1.4 and f/1.2 (both much more expensive).

 | Sony 50mm portrait lenses | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||